aarguelles93/portfolio/readme.md

 ## WebApp
 - ### `GET /STAGE/:userId`
 Access the information of the given user.
 In case that the given ':userdId' does not exist, the client gets redirected.
+- ### `GET /STAGE/`
+An improvised homepage for the application.
+Currently used to redirect failed requests.